ob-cheng/PROJECT-Unicorn-Companies-Analysis/README.md

 Source of Dataset: https://www.cbinsights.com/research-unicorn-companies provided by *CBInsights*

-*I have included the complete dataset in the repository and is available to download.
+*I have included the complete dataset in the repository that is available to download.
 If you have any question, please do not hesitate to send me a message.
 I will response to you ASAP.*

 ## Project Description: